 - 2. If necessary, click on the Graph0 window to bring it to the front. - 3.
-Click on the drawing mode icon, [A. , to activate the drawing tools. - 4.
+Click on the drawing mode icon, [And the drawing tools.] - 4.
 While pressing Option (Macintosh) or Alt (Windows) on the keyboard, move the cursor over the polygon icon () and click and hold the mouse button.